Health economics, evaluation and equality

 Our work focusses on the efficient use of limited resources and maximisation of outcomes for patients.
 We will conduct research to improve efficiency and equity in the use of public resources by providing high quality, relevant, flexible and accessible research capacity in health economics, evaluation and advise on health inequalities issues.

 We lead the way in health economics research and are internationally renowned for our ability to aid decision makers in making health care policy decisions at an international and national level.
-Drs Laura Bojke and Tracey Young co-lead our team.
+Professors Laura Bojke and Tracey Young co-lead our team.
 We will continue to build upon a strong research collaboration between the Universities of Sheffield and York, working with local decision makers and through cross-theme working.

 Our research focuses on: